This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Rice Vinegar: You can use apple cider vinegar instead, if needed.
+• Rice Vinegar: Swap with apple cider vinegar if needed.

 Nutrition